 Testing and timeline

 Following testing, evaluation, and incorporation of appropriate design adjustments in the next generation prototype, a small trial production run is planned.
-We anticipate being ready for testing and evaluation by the end of August 2018 and producing 8-10 pairs at WPI by end of September 2018 for testing on the field and court.
+We anticipate being ready for testing and evaluation by October 1, 2018 and producing 8-10 pairs at WPI also by October 1, 2018 for testing on the field and court.

 The company plans to test the finished product with a third party.
 This could be a medical center with expertise in orthopedics.